-The Authority has provided a loan to Impeller Ltd of £225,000 as part of establishing the charitable company arrangements.
-The loan was paid initially to TWFRS Ltd and market rates of interest were applied, then passed onto Impeller Ltd. The loan is shown under long term debtors in the Authority's balance sheet until the principal is repaid.
+The Authority also provided a loan to Impeller Assurance and Resilience Ltd (Impeller Ltd) of £225,000 as part of establishing the charitable company arrangements.
+The loan was paid initially to TWFRS Ltd and market rates of interest were applied, then passed onto Impeller Ltd.